sjaehn/BWidgets/BWidgets/README.md

 Styles can also include other styles in a recursive way to describe specific widget elements or to forward them to included child widgets.

+Some widget classes (e. g., switches, sliders, scales, dials, pads) use Draws functions (locaded in Draws/) to draw widget elements like pseudo 3D bars, pads, and arcs.
+Feel free to create your own drawing functions.

 ### Status